nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 This mechanism is intended to extend the available feature set of hardware accelerated cryptography.
 Enabling one or more backends adds more configuration options grouped into classes of cryptographic algorithms.

+Note that some cryptographic features are provided as an option regardless of the backend enabled.
+In such cases, the feature is compiled using standard mbed TLS.
+An example of this is SHA-512, which is only accessible using standard mbed TLS code.

-Note that configuration options added after enabling one or more backends will change based on the number of enabled backends.
+The configuration options added after enabling one or more backends will change based on the number of enabled backends.
 Some configuration options allow for adding support from multiple backends by utilizing the mbed TLS glue layer, while other provide a selection between the enabled backends (as radio buttons).

-The nrf_security module supports two backends:
+The nrf_security module supports the following backends:

 * Arm CryptoCell CC310 (in nRF52840 and nRF9160)
 * nrf_oberon binary library